 Percutaneous endoscopic gastrostomy (PEG) or jejunostomy (PEJ)

 Percutaneous (through the skin) endoscopic (using a endoscopic instrument) gastrostomy (hole directly into the stomach) or direct jejunostomy (hole directly into the upper small bowel) is a safe medical procedure used when swallowing food is inadequate.
 PEG administration of feeds is a common method of nutritional support for patients in the community.
 It may be temporary or permanent.
 Direct PEJ tube is an option when PEG is considered unsuitable.
 The decision to proceed to a PEG or PEJ tube feeding is often difficult.
 This is particularly so if the decision is being made on behalf of another person.
-The key question to answer is “will quality of life be improved with PEG feeding?”
-The decision is made after close discussion with family members, nursing and medical staff and community contacts.
+The key question to answer is “will malnutrition and quality of life be improved with percutaneous feeding?”
+It is rarely the best option purely to manage functional symptoms such as food intolerance.
+The decision is made after close discussion with family members, nursing and other allied health professionals including psychologists, medical staff and community contacts.

 What about COVID?

 In most case, you can proceed with bowel preparation and the procedure if:

 - You had a mild COVID illness and are more than 4 weeks from first diagnosis